Why Bali Is Popular Among German Digital Nomads

 - Relying on outdated information

 Understanding immigration compliance carefully is essential for long-term stays.
+Travelers should also understand the risks explained in Bali Overstay Rules for German Travelers.

 Why Many Digital Nomads Stay Longer Than Planned